jwhiss/testvault-alerts/README.md

 # TestVault Alerts

 This repository gets drug test results from thetestvault.com and can alert via email when new results are available, including a list of clients for whom one or more individual drugs were present.
-It relies on Selenium, OCR utilities and other third‑party tools.

 The first time this program runs, it will likely take 5 to 10 minutes to download and search through all results.
 If run regularly (see "Automatic Scheduling" below), each run will usually take less than a minute.
 The program can always run